ignaden/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 training_operation = optimizer.minimize(loss_operation)
 ```

 I used the learning rate hyperparameter as was suggested and increased the number of Epochs to 50, as it seemed that it converged by the then.
+For example, when I experimented with 150 epochs, it was visible that the performance improvements dropped off around 50.
+I was also concerned with over-fitting it, hence I left it at 50.

+I experimented with smaller and larger batch sizes and to my surprise, a greater batch size (1,000 and 10,000) resulted in much poorer performance.
+With the current selection of 128, the model achieved over 93% validation accuracy within 50 epochs.

+The learning rate of `0.001` was recommended by the course materials - there's an obvious tradeoff between convergence and speed, and `0.001` worked well.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.